merchise/xotl.ql/docs/source/expressions.rst

   support ``len``.
 The ``~`` is proposed to encode the `not` logical operator;
   but its true meaning depends of the used query translator.

-.. autoclass:: OperatorType(type)
+.. autoclass:: xotl.ql.expressions.OperatorType(type)
    :members:

-   This is the metaclass for the class :class:`Operator` it automatically injects documentation about :class:`xotl.ql.interfaces.ISyntacticallyReversibleOperation` and :class:`xotl.ql.interfaces.ISynctacticallyCommutativeOperation`, so there's no need to explicitly declare which interfaces the class support in every operator class.
+   This is the metaclass for the class :class:`xotl.ql.expressions.Operator` it automatically injects documentation about :class:`xotl.ql.interfaces.ISyntacticallyReversibleOperation` and :class:`xotl.ql.interfaces.ISynctacticallyCommutativeOperation`, so there's no need to explicitly declare which interfaces the class support in every operator class.

-.. autoclass:: Operator
+.. autoclass:: xotl.ql.expressions.Operator
    :members:

    Classes derived from this class should provide directly the interface :class:`xotl.ql.interfaces.IOperator`.

-.. autoclass:: FunctorOperator
+.. autoclass:: xotl.ql.expressions.FunctorOperator
    :members:

-.. autoclass:: ExpressionTree
+.. autoclass:: xotl.ql.expressions.ExpressionTree
    :members: operation, children, named_children

    This class implements the interface